openforcefield/toolkit-installer-constructor/README.md

 ## Status

-* There is a problem with the jupyter installation in the post-linking step.
+* This recipe is active and functional as of 2019-08-01
-* The installer seems to build and install correctly on OSX without jupyter, but I think it's really important to have it.
+* We do not yet have permission from OpenEye to include the `openeye-toolkits` conda package in the installer yet.

 ## Usage